Remote Blob Store (RBS) (SQL Server)

 - RBS requires SQL Server Enterprise for the main database server in which the BLOB metadata is stored.
 However, if you use the supplied FILESTREAM provider, you can store the BLOBs themselves on SQL Server Standard.
 To connect to SQL Server, RBS requires at least ODBC driver version 11 for SQL Server 2014 (12.x) and ODBC Driver version 13 for SQL Server 2016 (13.x).
 Drivers are available at Download ODBC Driver for SQL Server.

 RBS includes a FILESTREAM provider that lets you use RBS to store BLOBs on an instance of SQL Server.
 If you want use RBS to store BLOBs in a different storage solution, you have to use a third party RBS provider developed for that storage solution, or develop a custom RBS provider using the RBS API.
-A sample provider that stores BLOBs in the NTFS file system is available as a learning resource on Codeplex.

 The SQL Remote Blob Storage Team Blog is a good source of information about this feature.
 The RBS security model is described in the post at RBS Security Model.